shannonjmtan/engrclubs/README.md

 ## Overview

-This framework is used by the Education and Collaboration Technology Group's Architecture Team (ECTA) for rapid, object-oriented PHP development.
-It includes a number of PHP libraries, as well as the WebBlocks responsive framework, and can serve as a baseline to fork from when developing applications within ECTA.
+This framework is used by the Education and Collaboration Technology Group's Architecture Team (ECTA) within UCLA's Office of Information Technology for rapid, object-oriented PHP development.
+It includes a number of PHP libraries, as well as integration with the WebBlocks responsive framework, and can serve as a baseline to fork from when developing applications within ECTA.

+This framework is licensed under the BSD 3-clause license (see /LICENSE file).
+It is maintained by Eric Bollens <ebollens@oit.ucla.edu>.

 ## Installation